readingcapital/readingcapital.github.io/volume-1/index.md

 precondition.

 The initial creation of the conditions for capitalist accumulation was not the deed of capital but of agents who pursued different interests.
-Previous writers painted a picture where capital grew out of the abstinence (hoarding) of later capitalists, but that idyllic picture is wrong.
+A popular ideology is that capital grew out of the abstinence (hoarding) of later capitalists.

 What needed to happen was the transformation of the means of subsistence and nourishment into capital and the production of free wage labourers.
 Producers had